SYNYC/5_Project_Tweets_about_Tesla_Stock/MVP.md

 The reason I chose NLTK Vader for this part is because Vader has better sense to pick up social media sentiments than other packages.
 It comes as 4 scores: negative, neutral, positive and compound.
 For this case, I will focus on compound score to make a scatterplot based on daily average sentiment score.(why did I take compound score, not other scores to analyze?
 Since neutral tweets do not reflect a positive or negative mood and serve therefore no purpose to this analysis)

+- a.
 Daily Sentiment Compound Score
 <img src="https://github.com/SYNYC/5_Project_Tweets_about_Tesla_Stock/blob/main/charts/date_sentiment.png">

+- b.
 Daily $TSLA price and Sentiment Compound Score
     - Can't see any significant correlation pattern but the sentiment did fall down when the stock price dropped for the first 2 days(7/12-7/14).
     - Sentiment climbed up and down repeatly from 7/15 to 7/19 even though the stock didn't recover during last week.
     - In the end of this observation timeframe, the sentiment hyper somehow boost the confidence of stock holders and we saw the price recovery on 7/20.
 <img src="https://github.com/SYNYC/5_Project_Tweets_about_Tesla_Stock/blob/main/charts/date_stock_sentiment-two-scales.png">

 **Next step:**
+1. look into elon musk's tweets content

+2. do more data cleaning on advertisement tweets to decrease the noises and redo the topic modeling to get clearer topics.
+   - _update_: cut down to 9712 tweets after this cleaning

+3. do Kmeans clustering for topic-matrix df for topic purpose